NP-Omix/BioCompass/docs/installation.rst

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.

+If you install BioCompass from pip, you still need a copy of the source (instructions below) to be able to run it.

 .. _pip: https://pip.pypa.io
 .. _Python installation guide: http://docs.python-guide.org/en/latest/starting/installation/